telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

     database would be `orion-tenantA`.

 Per-service/tenant databases are created "on the fly" as the first request involving tenant data is processed by Orion.
-Note that there is a limitation in MongoDB current versions of 24,000 namespaces (each collection or index in a database consumes a namespace).
-Orion currently uses 5 collections per database, thus taking into account each collection involves also at least the `_id` index, that will end in a 2,400 services/tenants limit (less if you have more indexes in place).

 Finally, in the case of per-service/tenant databases, all collections and administrative procedures (backup, restore, etc.) are associated to